zsiki/ls/doc/source/tutorial.rst

    :scale: 80 %
    :align: center

    *(17.)
-By the orientation select the station point (the fielbook name and the row id in fieldbook is shown in brackets)*
+By the orientation select the 10001 station point (the fielbook name and the id in fieldbook are shown in brackets)*

+In the *Station (1)* list the fielbook name and the id in fieldbook are shown in brackets.

 .. figure:: images/t015.png
    :scale: 80 %
    :align: center

    *(18.)
-Select one or more target points and add to used points (the row id in fieldbook is shown in brackets)*
+Select one or more target points and add them to used points (the id in fieldbook is shown in bracket)*

 .. figure:: images/t016.png
    :scale: 80 %
    :align: center

    *(19.)
+Click Calculate button and the orientation angle will be calculated

+**TODO**
+*Why did you select only one orientation direction?*

-Click Calculate and orientation will be calculated.
-Parameters of the calculation can be checked in the result window.*
+Results of the calculation can be seen in the *Result of calculations* widget.
+The results are also written to the log file.
+The name and location of the log file can be set in *config.py*.
+The orientation angle is stored in the fieldbook in the *hz* column of the station row.

 .. figure:: images/t017.png
    :scale: 80 %
    :align: center

    *(20.)
-Click reset to begin a new calculation*
+Click Reset button to begin a new calculation*

+**TODO**
+Why is it neccessary to reset?

 .. figure:: images/t018.png
    :scale: 80 %
    :align: center

    *(21.)
-Orientation for a second station*
+Orientation for 10002 station*

+There are observations to point 5002 and 5004 from station 10001 and 10002.
+So intersection can be calculated for them.

 .. figure:: images/t019.png
    :scale: 80 %